open-telemetry/opentelemetry.io/content/en/docs/security/security-response.md

 relevant information about current public exploitations of this vulnerability if known to help with scoring and prioritization.

-The TC should receive the message and re-direct it to the relevant repo maintainers for ownership.
+The TC should receive the message and re-direct it to the relevant repository maintainers for ownership.
 If possible the repository maintainers will engage and ask the person making the public report if the issue can be handled via a private disclosure process.
 If the reporter denies the request, the repository maintainers